wellyshen/react-cool-form/docs/api-reference/use-form-state.md

 `string`

-The [corresponding ID](../api-reference/use-form#id) of the `useForm` hook.
+The [corresponding ID](../api-reference/use-form#id) of `useForm` hook.
 We only need it when using multiple form hooks at the same time.

 ### target